R&D PIPELINE TRACKER

 Policy Cures Research’s R&D pipeline tracker contains a comprehensive list of product and technology candidates in the development pipeline for global health priority issues.
-It currently reflects the pipeline as of August 2017, and will shortly be updated to reflect the pipeline as of August 2019.
+It currently reflects the pipeline as of August 2019.

 Our unique database with product candidates and technologies for global health issues can be freely accessed through the R&D pipeline tracker.

 Our analysis and reports based on this data can be found here.